Skip to main content

 This vibrant square sits in the centre of old Nice and hosts markets every day of the week.

-From breakfast through until dinner there are stalls selling flowers, fruit & veg, local cheeses, honey, saucisson, olive oil, local crafts, artwork and more.
+From breakfast through until dinner there are stalls selling flowers, fruit and veg, local cheeses, honey, saucisson, olive oil, local crafts, artwork and more.
 On Mondays it turns into a busy antiques market where you can find anything from genuine collectibles to kitsch bric-a-brac.

 The square is overlooked by grand old buildings with huge ornate facades in bright yellow and orange ochre - Henri Matisse lived in one of them during the 1930’s.